RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{vasconcelos2026designing,
-  title={Designing a Face Recognition System for Event Photography}, author={Vasconcelos, Nicholas and Bozzola, Mel and Bleiel, Adam Bennet and Fernandes, Rigel P. and Santos, Victor A. Azevedo Costa and Silva, Clayton J. A.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={Designing a Face Recognition System for Event Photography}, author={de Vasconcelos, Nicholas Borges and Bozzola, Mel and Bleiel, Adam Bennet and Fernandes, Rigel P. and Santos, Victor A. Azevedo Costa and Silva, Clayton J. A.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},